I'm Roger Hedgecock filling in for Rush, taking your calls at 1-800-282-2882.

 Yes.

-If I don't know, stay competitive.
+If I allowed you to stay competitive.

 Yeah.

-Well, are your competitors do your competitors have lower rent?
+Well, are your competitors, do your competitors have lower rent?

-Um I'm not sure.
+I'm not sure.

 Because maybe you need to go to a lower rent area.

-I mean, I'm assuming that as a good capitalist, you're trying to lower your costs all the time and you're trying to increase your quality and you're trying to increase your marketing and you're trying to increase your prices so you can make some more money.
+I mean, I'm assuming that as a good capitalist, you're trying to lower your costs all the time, and you're trying to increase your quality, and you're trying to increase your marketing, and you're trying to increase your prices so you can make some more money.

 Right.